loisenjoki/BasaltMarketStock/README.md

 API_KEY=YOUR_API_KEY
 ```

-##App Release
+##  App Release
--Open a terminal or command prompt and navigate to your Flutter project's root directory.
+- Open a terminal or command prompt and navigate to your Flutter project's root directory.
--Run the following commands to build the app for release:
+- Run the following commands to build the app for release:
 ```bash
 1. flutter clean
 2. flutter build apk --release   // For Android